Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

         string instanceId = compoRunningContext.InstanceId;
         ```

-    -   Check the state of the component:
+    -   Verify the state of the component:

         ```
         if (compoRunningContext.State == ComponentRunningContext.ComponentState.Initialized)